bhaghighi/Python-101/README.md

-# Summary of python codes for visualization
+# Summary of some python questions I encountered!